RCS ACADEMY PROGRAM CONTENT

 RCS Academy is a separate program from the RCSummer Program.
-In order to be eligible to apply for RCS Academy, participants must be 14, 15, 16 years old by the first day of the program or be in 8th grade in the 2017 -2018 school year.
-The half-day courses will be offered by some of the best and most experienced Robert College faculty from Monday to Thursday between 8:15 to 12:00 am.
+In order to be eligible to apply for RCS Academy, participants must be 13, 14, 15, 16 years old by the first day of the program or be in 8th grade in the 2019 – 2020 school year.
+The half-day courses will be offered by some of the best and most experienced Robert College faculty from Monday to Thursday between 8:15 AM to 12:00 PM.
 Participants may choose only 1 course per session.
 There will be a total of three two-week sessions.
 All courses will be taught in English.

 It is our goal to create even more learning opportunities for our participants and offer courses that will be new and different from what they are offered during the school year.
 And of course RCS Academy, just like RCSummer, is about having fun!

 Monday, June 29th – Thursday, July 9th 2020

 Monday July 13th – Friday, July 24th 2020

 Monday August 10th – Thursday, August 20th 2020

 HAPPY HEALTHY CHEFS

 Is it possible to eat healthy food that is fun and tasty?
 Well, this is a hands-on course that will give you the opportunity to learn about what makes people healthy and how people from different cultures prepare food.
 While we prepare delicious dishes, we will discuss/question different types of diets people prefer, e.g. raw, vegan, vegetarian, organic, macrobiotic, gluten-free, etc.